Have you seen one of these 6 Manatee fugitives? If so, you could earn a $3,000 reward

 Fugitive who was on America’s Most Wanted caught in Florida

-The weekly list of featured featured fugitives has been updated by the Manatee County Sheriff’s Office.
-Two new suspects were added this week.
+The weekly list of featured fugitives has been updated by the Manatee County Sheriff’s Office.
+This week’s changes include the arrest of one suspect and the addition of two new ones.

+Deputies say Darius Ballard, 26, was arrested Wednesday on contempt of court charges.
+He is being held without bond at the Manatee County Jail.

-Deputies say Dorian Brooks, 21, is wanted for armed robbery.
-Takelya Jenkins, 31, is wanted for violation of probation and battery on a law enforcement officer.
+According to the sheriff’s office, Lovell Hamilton, 29, is wanted for armed burglary.
+Another suspect, Abel Duarte, 31, is wanted for violation of probation, battery on a law enforcement officer and possession of a controlled substance.

 Authorities are also searching for four other suspects: